Ambisafe/web3-wallet-java-lib/README.md

 ```
 >**NOTICE**: throws RestClientException/

-This action returns hash of the transaction.
+This action returns a hash of the transaction.

 ### ETokenETH
 This things also are available for ETokenETH the same way, just change class to **ETokenETH**.